UKSKprosodynetwork/UKSKprosodynetwork.github.io/index.md

 ### Travel Grants for Students or Early Career Researchers

 In order to be eligible for a grant, you will need to be the first author of an accepted paper at the workshop.
 Currently two travel grants (£1500 each) for students or early career researchers (PhD awarded in/after 2019) affiliated with a UK institution are available.
-More information will be available in February 2023.
+The organisers hope to offer more travel grants for students/ECRs outside the UK -- more information will be available in February 2023.

 When you submit an abstract, you will be able to specify whether you are eligible and would like to be considered for a grant.
+In the selection process, abstracts will be assessed for their relevance to the workshop, originality, significance, accuracy in analysis and clarity in presentation by at least three expert reviewers.